kubedb/docs/docs/guides/mysql/initialization/index.md

 - `spec.init.script` specifies a script source used to initialize the database before database server starts.
 The scripts will be executed alphabatically.
 In this tutorial, a sample .sql script from the git repository `https://github.com/kubedb/mysql-init-scripts.git` is used to create a test database.
 You can use other [volume sources](https://kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes) instead of `ConfigMap`.
 The \*.sql, \*sql.gz and/or \*.sh sripts that are stored inside the root folder will be executed alphabatically.
 The scripts inside child folders will be skipped.

 KubeDB operator watches for `MySQL` objects using Kubernetes api.
-When a `MySQL` object is created, KubeDB operator will create a new StatefulSet and a Service with the matching MySQL object name.
-KubeDB operator will also create a governing service for StatefulSets with the name `kubedb`, if one is not already present.
+When a `MySQL` object is created, KubeDB operator will create a new PetSet and a Service with the matching MySQL object name.
+KubeDB operator will also create a governing service for PetSets with the name `kubedb`, if one is not already present.
 No MySQL specific RBAC roles are required for [RBAC enabled clusters](/docs/setup/README.md#using-yaml).

 ```bash
 $ kubectl dba describe my -n demo mysql-init-scrip